Computing isogenies from modular equations in genus two: Computing the isogeny from its tangent map

 \subsection{Rational reconstruction}

-Finally, we want to recover the rational representation $(s, p, q, r)$ of~$\isog$ at~$P$ from its power series expansion~$\widetilde{\isog}_P$ at some finite precision.
-First, we estimate the degrees of the rational fractions we want to compute; second, we present the reconstruction algorithm.
+Finally, we want to recover the rational representation $(s, p, q, r)$ of~$\isog$ at~$P$ from its power series expansion~$\widetilde{\isog}_P$ at a finite precision.
+For this, we need upper bounds on the degrees of these rational fractions.